Matthewkweon/Threading_library/README.md

 make
 ./main

 - This should print out each thread separately. leaving the main thread to finsih last, but the first 3 threads to finish first.
+Depending on what main thread you run, it should do different things.
+The semaphore testing in main.c ensures that the threads never run at the same time, ensuring that thread 1 finishes before thread 2 + thread 2 finishes before thread 3.
+- However, if you uncomment the pthread_join section in main.c, it should simply allow main to finish last compared to thread 1,2 and 3.